b-ggs/indinero-mysql-vagrant/README.md

-# mysql-vagrant
+# indinero-mysql-vagrant

-A simple vagrant box with MySQL.
+A simple Vagrant box with MySQL.

+A fork of [b-ggs/mysql-vagrant](https://github.com/b-ggs/mysql-vagrant) used for development on inDinero.

 ## Requirements

-* MySQL 5.6 for Ubuntu Linux (`mysql-server_5.6.36-1ubuntu14.04_amd64.deb-bundle.tar`) to be downloaded from https://dev.mysql.com/downloads/mysql/5.6.html
+* MySQL 5.6 for Ubuntu (`mysql-server_5.6.36-1ubuntu14.04_amd64.deb-bundle.tar`) to be downloaded from https://dev.mysql.com/downloads/mysql/5.6.html

 ## Getting started